eurekaclinical/aiw-i2b2-etl/README.md

 * `databaseId`: a JDBC URL or a JNDI URL for connecting to the i2b2 data schema.
 * `username`: for JDBC URLs, a database username.
 * `password`: for JDBC URLs, a database password.
 * `schemaName`: the name of the data schema to query.
-If not specified, the schema that will be queried will be database dependent.
+If specified, the schema name will be included in queries.
+If not specified, no schema name will be specified, and the schema that will be queried will be database dependent.
 Typically, the database will query the user's default schema.

 ### Examples
 ```